 The improved ozone level in 2012 could have resulted from the Early Action Plan (EAP), a collaboration of the County, BCDCOG, SCDHEC, and EPA.
 The EAP was created in 2004, and it determines what actions must be taken at state and local levels to ensure compliance with recently adopted federal regulations regarding ozone emissions.
-The EAP contains a "List of Emission Reduction Strategies" that facilitate the ambient air.
-The effectiveness of the State's air quality program is measured in part by the rate of compliance with applicable statutes and regulations, and in part by the State's attainment status for the NAAQS.

-County's efforts to reduce harmful emissions through a series of suggested actions items.
+The EAP contains a "List of Emission Reduction Strategies" that facilitate the County's efforts to reduce harmful emissions through a series of suggested actions items.2

-Information obtained from BCDCOG.
+2 Information obtained from BCDCOG.